uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Our final version can be found in the [schematics directory](https://github.com/uq-flor-pro/florence-player/tree/main/schematics) of the repository.

 ### Software
-For this project we use <a href="https://mopidy.com/">Mopidy</a> and based our player code on the <a href="https://github.com/confirm/mopidy-pummeluff">Mopidy Pummeluff</a> extension.
+For this project we use <a href="https://mopidy.com/">Mopidy</a> and base our player code on the <a href="https://github.com/confirm/mopidy-pummeluff">Mopidy Pummeluff</a> extension.
 Mopidy is an extensible music server written in Python and Mopidy Pummeluff is an extension for playing music by reading identification data from RFID tags.
 We chose Mopidy Pummeluff as it had a number of features: